Nine-year-old girl from Wearside set to represent UK in beauty pageant in Texas

-Quinn Lux Lownie jetted off from her Washington home to Texas for the Miss Pre Teen Galaxy Pageant where she will represent the United Kingdom.
+Quinn Lux Lownie jetted off from her Sunderland home to Texas for the Miss Pre Teen Galaxy Pageant where she will represent the United Kingdom.

 The nine-year-old will be competing in the 20th anniversary of the Galaxy International pageants after she was crowned with her title two years ago, before the pandemic struck.